Start of Operation

 The plant has one block encompassing a gas turbine with dry low nitrogen oxide (Nox) combustors.
 The cycle technology of the power plant is based on a single shaft arrangement.
-It consists of 9FB gas turbine, along with a heat recovery steam generator (HRSG) and D12 steam turbine.
+It consists of a 9FB gas turbine, along with a heat recovery steam generator (HRSG) and D12 steam turbine.
 A static converter forms the start-up system for the gas turbine.

 The HRSG installed in the plant is a triple pressure type and an unfired one.
 It is equipped with a reheat section and one reheat condensing steam turbine.
 It is also equipped with a static excitation system.

-In addition to the 455MW, the plant is also capable of producing 75t/h steam (13bar, 300°C) for start-up needs of the existing units.
+In addition to the 455MW, the plant is also capable of producing 75t/h steam (13bar, 300°C) for the start-up needs of the existing units.

 Cooling water for the steam turbine condenser and other cooling loads is drawn from a nearby lake.
-The power plant also complies with the emissions requirements of both Lithuania and EU.
+The power plant also complies with the emissions requirements of both Lithuania and the EU.

 The Iberdrola power plant was an important step in upgrading the country’s power generation facilities.
 The majority of the country’s electricity needs were being earlier fulfilled by the 3,000MW Ignalina nuclear plant.

 Similar to the Chernobyl nuclear power plant, the Ignalina power plant lacked a sturdy containment building.
 Lithuania had to close unit 1 of the nuclear plant in 2004 to qualify for being part of the European Union.
 Unit 2 of the plant was closed in 2010.